 \subsubsection{Evaluating I-WAVE}

 We investigate confirmatory I-WAVE's parameter recovery and computational efficiency as the number of IW samples $R$ increases and the log-likelihood approximation improves.
 The data generating model has $P = 5$ factors and $J = 50$ $5$-category items.
-Generating parameters are rounded estimates from the five-factor reference model in Section~\ref{section:4.2.1}.
-We consider $R = 1$, $5$, and $25$ as well as $N = 500$, $\num{2500}$, $\num{12500}$, and $\num{62500}$, resulting in $12$ total simulation settings for each $R$ and $N$ combination.
+Generating parameters are rounded estimates from the five-factor reference model in the empirical example.
+We consider $R = 1$, $10$, and $100$ as well as $N = 500$, $\num{2500}$, $\num{12500}$, and $\num{62500}$, resulting in $12$ total simulation settings for each $R$ and $N$ combination.
 We conduct $100$ replications at each setting.
-All analyses reused the optimization and inference model hyperparameters from Section~\ref{section:4.2}.
+All analyses reused the optimization and inference model hyperparameters from the empirical example.

 Parameter recovery was assessed by computing the bias for each parameter as the mean deviation of the estimated parameter from the data generating parameter across replications, that is, $\bias(\hat{\xi}, \xi) = 100^{-1} \sum_{a = 1}^{100} [ \hat{\xi}^{(a)} - \xi ]$ where $\hat{\xi}^{(a)}$ is the estimated parameter at replication $a$ and $\xi$ is the data generating parameter.
 We also computed mean squared error (MSE) for each parameter as $\mse(\hat{\xi}, \xi) = 100^{-1} \sum_{a = 1}^{100} [ \hat{\xi}^{(a)} - \xi ]^2$.
 Boxplots of parameter biases and MSEs for each simulation setting are displayed in Figures~\ref{fig:3} and~\ref{fig:4}, respectively, with separate plots for factor loadings, factor correlations, and intercepts.
 All estimates become more accurate as the sample size increases.
-Loadings and factor correlations are highly biased for $R = 1$ but appear nearly unbiased for $R \geq 5$.
+Estimates are somewhat biased for $R = 1$ but appear relatively unbiased for $R \geq 10$.
 MSE tends to decrease with increasing $R$ for each $N$ setting.
-We note that several replications initially converged to poor local maxima when $N = 500$ and $R \geq 5$ (specifically, $7$ replications for $R = 5$ and $10$ replications for $R = 25$).
-When $N \geq \num{2500}$ and $R \geq 5$, poor local maxima occurred in one or fewer replications at each $(R, N)$ setting.
-Problematic replications were handled by refitting with a new random seed.
+We note that a single replication in the $(R, N) = (1, 500)$ setting diverged and was excluded from these analyses.